Italian aircraft carrier Giuseppe Garibaldi

-Giuseppe Garibaldi is an Italian aircraft carrier, the first through-deck aviation ship ever built for the Italian Navy, and the first Italian ship built to operate fixed-wing aircraft.
-She is equipped with short take-off and vertical landing (STOVL) aircraft and helicopters.
+Giuseppe Garibaldi was an Italian aircraft carrier, the first through-deck aviation ship ever built for the Italian Navy, and the first Italian ship built to operate fixed-wing aircraft.
+Although she was widely recognised as a carrier first and foremost, she was officially designated as an aircraft-carrying cruiser.

+The ship was equipped with short take-off and vertical landing (STOVL) aircraft and helicopters.
 Giuseppe Garibaldi was involved in combat air operations off Somalia, Kosovo, Afghanistan and Libya.